boldbi/bold-bi-docs/docs/faq/what-are-the-different-request-object-properties-of-group-imports-setting-for-each-oauth-and-openid-provider-type.md

 The group import has two properties:

-1. <b>ProviderType</b> – This property specifies the provider type to import the groups.
+1. **ProviderType** – This property specifies the provider type used to import the groups.
 The possible values for this property are:
    `CognitoAWS, Auth0, Okta, and OneLogin`

-2. <b>Setting</b> – The properties of this object will vary depending on the type of provider mentioned above.
-Please refer to the following information to know the specific setting properties for each provider type.
+2. **Setting** – The properties of this object will vary depending on the type of provider mentioned above.
+Please refer to the following information to learn the specific setting properties for each provider type.

 ## Cognito AWS